BrNi05/FaStQL/README.md

 ## Development

 You can track the ongoing development [here](https://github.com/users/BrNi05/projects/4/views/1).
+If you encounter a bug or have a feature request, feel free to [open a ticket](https://github.com/BrNi05/FaStQL/issues).

-If you’d like to get involved, you can also [contribute](https://github.com/BrNi05/FaStQL/blob/main/.github/CONTRIBUTING.md) to the FaStQL project.
+If you’d like to get involved, you can [contribute](https://github.com/BrNi05/FaStQL/blob/main/.github/CONTRIBUTING.md) to the FaStQL project.

 You can also check out the [Docker Hub repo](https://hub.docker.com/repository/docker/brni05/fastql/).

+> [!IMPORTANT]
+> On Windows, `node-pty` requires the Spectre Mitigations version of some build tools and libraries.
+More information can be found [here](https://learn.microsoft.com/en-us/cpp/build/reference/qspectre?view=msvc-160).

 ---